prebid/Prebid.js/modules/mobianRtdProvider.md

   window.googletag.pubads().setTargeting(key, value);
 ```

-"key" and "value" will be replaced with the various classifications as described previously.
+"key" and "value" will be replaced with the various classifications as described in the previous section.
 Notably, this function runs before ad calls are made to GAM, which enables the keys and value to be used for targeting or blocking in GAM.

 For more details on how to set up key-value pairs in GAM, please see this documentation from Google: https://support.google.com/admanager/answer/9796369?sjid=12535178383871274096-NA

-For example, if you wanted to target articles where mobianRisk is low, the Key to set in GAM would be "mobianRisk" and the value would be "low".
+For example, if you wanted to target articles where mobianRisk is "low", the key to set in GAM would be "mobianRisk" and the value would be "low".
 Once these keys and values are set within the Inventory section in GAM as listed by their documentation, you can then reference the key value pair in Custom Targeting for any line item you create.

 ## Configuration Highlight